wboxxx/player/README.md

 - Tempo synchronization and grid display
 - GUI with real-time feedback
 - Optional integration of MIDI and audio analysis
+- Real-time MIDI loop generation via ``MidiLooper`` for syncing with Carla

 ## Getting Started